 “My training as a chef gives me the platform to help others, which is why I work with Common Threads and other community organizations,” said Bill Kim, chef-owner of urbanbelly.
 “I knew I could not be on the sidelines wishing someone would help, and I am grateful to be part of the solution.”

-The Chicago family meal initiative is supported through in-kind donations of food product from Sysco and Allen Brothers, and donations from Mariano’s, Nielsen-Massey Foundation, Quaker, Northwestern Medicine and Common Threads’ individual donors.
+The Chicago family meal initiative is supported through in-kind donations of food product from Sysco and Allen Brothers, and donations from Mariano’s, Nielsen-Massey Foundation, Quaker, Northwestern Medicine Center for Community Health and Common Threads’ individual donors.
 Top Box Foods selects clients for the free chef-prepared meals if they pay for their orders with SNAP benefits.
 Top Box Foods is underwriting the cost of the groceries and delivery service.